SwiftOnSecurity/sysmon-config/README.md

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.

-This should function as a great starting point for system monitoring in a self-contained packaged.
+The file provided should function as a great starting point for system monitoring in a self-contained packaged.
 The configuration and results should give you a good idea of what's possible for Sysmon.

 Because virtually every line is commented and sections are marked with explanations, it should also function as a tutorial for Sysmon and a guide to critical monitoring areas in Windows systems.
 It demonstrates a lot of what I wish I knew when I began with Sysmon in 2014.